kaushikjadhav01/Medicine-Data-Portal__Data-Reporting-Tool/README.md

 **Partner Credentials:**<br>
 Email: abbvie@labs.com Password: samplepass123
 <br><br>
+### System Description and Functions
+Medicine Data Portal is a data reporting tool designed by me and my team for our client – a large sized pharmaceutical company.
+Our client has several other pharmaceutical companies as their partners.
+The data portal helps communicate information and maintain records between our client company and their partners.
+It maintains records regarding three business reports used by the companies, namely: ***Product Development Timeline (PDT)**, **Filing Plans** and **Sales Report**.
+The Software Backend has two user roles, namely **Admin** and **Partner**.<br>
+Our main client can login to the portal as an Admin and add user accounts for respective partner companies.
+Partner companies are notified via email regarding their account creation with a link to Set Password for their account.
+Admin then adds a list of products and countries to the system and can assign different products and countries to their respective Partners.
+Product and Country List can also be imported from a csv file.
+Partners can then login to their newly created accounts, enter respective data for Product Development Timeline, Filing Plans and Sales Report and submit the report to Admin.
+Partners can also optionally send a personal message or comment to the Admin during report submission.<br>
+Admin gets notified regarding every partner’s report submission via email.
+Admin can then choose to Edit, Approve or Reject the reports submitted by admin and optionally send a personal message to the Partner.
+Partners are notified of the Admin decision via email.<br>
+Admin has the privilege of viewing and downloading Consolidated PDT, Filing Plan and Sales Report of all the Approved Partners at once.
+Admin is also given access to a customized dashboard which shows different summaries regarding all the partners and their reports and provides business insights regarding the sales of each Product by each Partner.<br>

 ### Technologies Used
 •	Frontend of the Data Portal is based on **ReactJS** and **NodeJS** and **Redux** has been used for consistent state behaviour.<br>